 - Do not experiment on garment surface.
 Choose an inconspicuous place of the garment like the turned under side of the hem, facing etc to try out the solutions.

 - When applying any of the solution mentioned in this article ensure that you have a cotton cloth under the stain so that the stain donot leak to the back of the garment as well

 - Water based ink stains can be removed with a regular wash in hot water.
 Blotting the area with a cotton pad soon after the stain is made will remove the worst of the water based inks.
 It is the ball point pen inks that bother with persistent stains and give you all the trouble.

 - Very delicate fabrics like silk are better given to the drycleaner to tackle the stain.

 How to remove ink stains from clothes

 Other than using bleach, there are many methods recommended by experts all over the books and sites to remove ink stains

 A ballpoint ink is supposed to vanish with exposure to alcohol and nail polish remover.
 A fountain pen ink will vanish with a wash with strong detergent.
+Presoak the clothing, after blotting with a clean cloth, for a minute or two for more power.
 Marking pen ink responds to alcohol.
-Stamp pad inks and Permanent ink needs luck and nothing else to remove – you an try giving for dry cleaning.
+For permanent marker stains, you can try blotting with a dry cloth and then rub some acidic product (rubbing alcohol or nail polish remover) on the stain.
+Blot again with a dry cloth and then wash as usual.
+But generally Stamp pad inks and Permanent ink needs luck and nothing else to remove – you can try giving for dry cleaning.